counc009/cs474-project/project_notes.md

     + Going to email Adithya about if there's a way to write a lemma involving an Int, and mention that there seems to be some sort of bug with using unbound variables in a lemma.
+* Now, moving on to sorted\_insert.dryad.c
+  - The pre/post conditions are straightforward.
+  - There are 4 basic blocks: 1. x = nil, 2. k > key x before recursive call,
+    3. full k > key x case 4. k <= key x
+  - Basics blocks 1, 2, and 4 all verify, but basic block 3 does not.
+I'm not that surprised, I suspect it will need some sort of lemma.
+  - I'm able to verify the piece of the post condition about the keys, so the issue is clearly about saying that ret is Sorted.
+  - What I'd like to be able to say is that if (Keys l1) = (SetAdd (Keys l2) k) then (Min l1) = (Min l2) or k, but again that requires a lemma that involves an Int.